DoIT Shared Tools - JIRA - Service Description and Policies

 - Follow the UW System Acceptable Use of Information Technology Resources Policy.

-- Protect the privacy and confidentiality of student, patient, employee and other institutional information, as required for example by FERPA (privacy of student information), and HIPAA (privacy of patient information).
+- Protect the privacy and confidentiality of students, patients, employees, and other institutional information, as required for example by FERPA (privacy of student information) and HIPAA (privacy of patient information).

-- Comply with all other applicable University policies, State and Federal laws, including for example: copyright law, described in the student code of conduct.
+- Comply with all other applicable University policies, State and Federal laws, and copyright law, as described in the University of Wisconsin Student Code of Conduct.

 Plug-ins provide additional functionality to the base installation/features of JIRA.
-To find a variety of JIRA plug-ins, please visit: https://marketplace.atlassian.com/plugins/app/jira.
-Adoption of JIRA plug-ins is not something that can happen without some considerable evaluation because plug-ins have the potential impact all aspects of JIRA.
+Please visit the Atlassian App Marketplace to explore a variety of JIRA plug-ins.
+Adoption of JIRA plug-ins requires some considerable evaluation as plug-ins have the potential to impact all aspects of JIRA.
 The Shared Tools team will use the following items to gauge adoption of plug-ins (order is not an indicator of priority):

-- the potential impact or side effects on aspects of the JIRA base install
+- Potential impact or side effects on aspects of the JIRA base install

 The Shared Tools UW DoIT JIRA service utilizes DoIT's Bucky Backup service to protect data and recover it if needed.
 Server data is back up of the last 3 versions for 180 days.